 The provider is responsible for the designation and authorisation of persons within the classes set out below permitted to administer medicinal products under this protocol.
-In doing so the provider must establish that those persons
+In doing so the provider must establish that those persons:

-- a) demonstrate appropriate knowledge and skills to work under the National Protocol for the supply/administration of COVID-19 vaccine. - b) have met the requirements of the NES Proficiency document -COVID-19 vaccine administration for registered staff or the NES Proficiency document COVID-19 vaccine administration Healthcare support workers as appropriate https://learn.nes.nhs.scot/37676/immunisation/covid-19-vaccines persons may undertake specific activity stages in the vaccination pathway in accordance with this protocol.
+- a) demonstrate appropriate knowledge and skills to work under the National Protocol for the supply/administration of COVID-19 mRNA vaccines to individuals aged 18 years and over. - b) have met the requirements of the relevant NES Vaccination Proficiency document as appropriate at https://learn.nes.nhs.scot/37676/immunisation/covid-19-vaccines